marcglasberg/asyncredux.com/react/tutorial/full-code.md

   }
 }

-// Button to add a random todo item, by dispatching `AddRandomTodoAction`. function AddRandomTodoButton() {
+// Button to add a random todo item, using `AddRandomTodoAction`. function AddRandomTodoButton() {

   // Hook to access the store.